meleu/my-notes/courses/devops-bootcamp/05-artifact-repository-manager-with-nexus.md

 - Nexus storage to store all the uploaded files
 - storage of binary files
 - **Local** storage or **Cloud** storage

+Configs are placed at `/opt/sonatype-work/nexus3/blobs`.

+### Blob Store - Type

+- Type field = Storage Backend
+    - file system-based storage (default)
+    - cloud-based storage (e.g. S3)
+        - wondering if DigitalOcean Spaces could also be used?
+- state field = state of the blob store
+    - started: indicates it's running as expected
+    - failed: indicates a configuration issue - failed to initialize
+- blob count = number of blobs currently stored

+**NOTE:** when creating a new blob store, the Path field is the absolute path to the desired file system location.
+It needs to be fully accessible by the `nexus` user account.

+### Some things to consider

+- Blob store **can NOT be modified!**
+- Blob store used by a repository **can NOT be deleted!**

+- You need to decide carefully:
+    - How many blob stores you want to create
+    - With which sizes
+    - Which ones you'll use for which repos
+    - You need to know approximately how much space each repo will need

+## 8. Component vs. Asset

+In the Nexus' web interface, Browse link in the sidebar, you see the components and their assets.

+- Component
+    - abstract (high level definition)
+    - what we are uploading
+    - term "component" refers to any type or format (jar, zip, Dockerfile, etc.)

+- Asset
+    - Actual packages/files being uploaded
+    - 1 component = 1 or more assets

+- Docker Format gives assets unique identifiers (Docker layers)
+- Docker Layers == Assets
+- e.g. two Docker images -> 2 components sharing same assets

+## 9. Cleanup Policies and Scheduled Tasks

+Admin > Cleanup Policies > Create Cleanup Policy

+After creating a cleanup policy, you still need to associate it to a repository.

+Admin > Repositories > choose a repo > Cleanup Policies > Save

+### When will the cleanup happen?

+Admin > System > Tasks

+A task is created as soon as you create a Cleanup Policy

+Create a Task to compact blob store

+You can also run the tasks manually by clicking in the [Run] button.